Affordability

 Parking, and the streets to reach it, takes up land area, and is costly to build.

-College Heights addresses the parking issue with podium parking.
-First, no land area is taken away from housing and other amenities.
+College Heights addresses the parking issue with podium parking, which is a common parking area built underneath the development.
+Since the parking area takes advantage of the existing terrain, no land area is taken away from housing and other amenities.
 Second, stairways down to the parking area create a number of convenient access points.
 Third, the volume of the parking structure reduces the amount of cut-fill needed.
-Fourth, residents pay the cost of parking through leases, reducing the cost of living space – voluntarily paying only for parking they need.
+Fourth, residents pay the cost of parking through leases, reducing the cost of living space – voluntarily paying only for the parking they need.

 Linear infrastructure, number of lots and units

-Wider lots typical of suburbia increase linear ROW and utility costs per unit College Heights lots have row housing with abutting walls or common walls and no side yards.
-These features, combined with narrow lots, increases the number of units per mile of ROW and reduces the costs per unit for ROW and street utilities.
+College Heights lots have row housing with abutting walls or common walls and no side yards.
+These features, combined with narrow lots, increases the number of units per mile of ROW, reducing the cost per unit for ROW and street utilities.

 Double loading